midtownrobotics/java-learning/assignments/week2.md

 Integrate ascii animations into this assignment:

-* When a chooses to print information about their car, display an animation of a car moving across the screen
+* When a user chooses to print information about their car, display an animation of a car moving across the screen
 * Make this animation go faster or slower depending on the car's current speed at the time that the animation is displayed